SLATs for Estate Taxes

 A SLAT is a grantor trust, which means the donor pays the taxes on the SLAT.
 This is good, as the federal income taxes are compressed for trusts (so you don’t want trusts paying taxes when an individual can).

-Specifically, individuals have more room to recognize income in at lower marginal tax rates before they hit the highest marginal tax rate.
+Specifically, individuals have more room to recognize income at lower marginal tax rates before they hit the highest marginal tax rate.
 In contrast, trusts hit the highest marginal tax rates at much lower income levels.

 So, when you sign on the line for a SLAT, your spouse may get the income if they wish, but you continue to pay the taxes on the assets in the trust!
 This helps as an estate freeze technique and allows the money to grow larger outside the estate rather than within the estate (where estate taxes may be owed).

-Another use case for a SLAT: is asset protection.
+Another use case for a SLAT is asset protection.
 Let’s look at that now.

 Asset Protection of a SLAT